HL7/fhir-shorthand/input/pagecontent/reference.md

 This shorthand only applies if the units are expressed in [Unified Code for Units of Measure](http://unitsofmeasure.org/) (UCUM).
 As a side effect of using this grammar, the code system (`Quantity.system`) will be automatically set to the UCUM code system (`http://unitsofmeasure.org`).

+When the units are not UCUM, the same shorthand can be used by specifying the unit using the standard FSH code syntax.

-When the units are not UCUM, the value and units can be set independently (see [Assignments with the Quantity Data Type](#assignments-with-the-quantity-data-type)).
+Alternatively, the value and units can be set independently (see [Assignments with the Quantity Data Type](#assignments-with-the-quantity-data-type)).

 Example: